nighthawkcoders/nighthawk_csp/_posts/2022-04-17-proctored-MCQ1.md

    * Create Task Prep/Sponsor PBL(for those not taking the AP Test)

-  ##Note: Finals-Quiz1, Finals-Quiz2 scores of above 50% with test corrections gets a 5/5
+  ##Note: Finals-Quiz1, Finals-Quiz2 scores of above 50% with test corrections get a 5/5
   ##DMs for Mortensen, Team Channel for Naidu by Mon 4/25 at 8:00AM: Share link on slack to Github Pages with scores and test corrections.